kumahq/kuma-website/docs/docs/1.0.6/policies/mutual-tls.md

 * [builtin](#usage-of-builtin-ca): it automatically auto-generates a CA root certificate and key, that are also being automatically stored as a [Secret](/docs/1.0.6/documentation/secrets).
 * [provided](#usage-of-provided-ca): the CA root certificate and key are being provided by the user in the form of a [Secret](/docs/1.0.6/documentation/secrets).

 Once a CA backend has been specified, Kuma will then automatically generate a certificate for every data plane proxy in the [`Mesh`](../mesh).
-The data plane certificates that Kuma generates are SPIFFE compatible and they are being used for AuthN/Z use-cases in order to identify every workload in our system.
+The certificates that Kuma generates are SPIFFE compatible and are used for AuthN/Z use-cases in order to identify every workload in our system.

 :::tip
 The certificates that Kuma generates have a SAN set to `spiffe://<mesh name>/<service name>`.
 When Kuma enforces policies that require an identity like [`TrafficPermission`](../traffic-permissions) it will extract the SAN from the client certificate and use it to match the service identity.
 :::

 Remember that by default mTLS **is not** enabled and needs to be explicitly enabled as described below.
-Also remember that by default when mTLS is enabled all traffic is denied **unless** a [`TrafficPermission`](../traffic-permissions) policy is being configured to explicitly allow traffic across our data planes.
+Also remember that by default when mTLS is enabled all traffic is denied **unless** a [`TrafficPermission`](../traffic-permissions) policy is being configured to explicitly allow traffic across proxies.

 :::tip
-Always make sure that a [`TrafficPermission`](../traffic-permissions) resource is present before enabling mTLS in a Mesh in order to avoid unexpected traffic interruptions caused by a lack of authorization among the data planes.
+Always make sure that a [`TrafficPermission`](../traffic-permissions) resource is present before enabling mTLS in a Mesh in order to avoid unexpected traffic interruptions caused by a lack of authorization between proxies.
 :::

 To enable mTLS we need to configure the `mtls` property in a [`Mesh`](../mesh) resource.
 We can have as many `backends` as we want, but only one at a time can be enabled via the `enabledBackend` property.